-Although this solution may seem too simple — it truly is a great way to find a lender.
-Most investors, such as those on BiggerPockets or at your local real estate investment club, can share the good and the bad honestly with you, with nothing to lose or gain by recommending you to a great lender.
+Although this solution may seem too simple, it truly is a great way to find a lender.
+Most investors, such as those on BiggerPockets or at your local real estate investment club, can share the good and the bad with you in a completely honest way, with nothing to lose or gain by recommending you to a great lender.

-Credit unions can often be slightly more flexible, but still usually sell their loans and thus must abide by the same rules as banks when it comes to qualifying.
-For example, most banks and/or credit unions cap an investor between 4 and 10 loans, due to a requirement by Fannie Mae and Freddie Mac.
+Credit unions can often be slightly more flexible but still usually sell their loans.
+That means they must abide by the same rules as banks when it comes to qualifying.
+For example, most banks and/or credit unions cap an investor between four and 10 loans, due to a requirement by Fannie Mae and Freddie Mac.

 - BP Podcast 023: Flipping While Working a Job, Partnerships, and Military Investing with James Vermillion

-Obtaining investment property loans is not impossible, but simply a matter of understanding the process and fitting the deal within the requirements of the lender.
-Hopefully this post has given you some help on that front and you can now begin shopping for your perfect investment loan to continue on your real estate investing journey.
+Obtaining investment property loans is not impossible; it's simply a matter of understanding the process and fitting the deal within the requirements of the lender.
+Hopefully this post has provided you some help on that front.
+You can now begin shopping for your perfect investment loan to continue on your real estate investing journey!

 If you have any questions or comments about investment property loans, please leave them below in the comments.
 Or did I miss any large section to this ultimate guide?